kappino/ParthenoAnswer/README.md

 # ParthenoAnswer
-This is a project for "web technologies" exam at the University of Naples Parthenope.
+This is a project for "web technologies" exam at the Parthenope University of Naples.
 The authors of this project are Aiello Riccardo, Esposito Crescenzo and the student representative Genovese Aniello.

 HOW TO RUN:
 To run the web app locally, follow these instructions: